axoflow/axosyslog-core-docs/content/filterx/_index.md

 ### Create an iptables parser

-The following example shows you how to reimplement the {{% xref "/chapter-parsers/parser-iptables/_index.md" %}} in a filterx block.
+The following example shows you how to reimplement the {{% xref "/chapter-parsers/parser-iptables/_index.md" %}} in a FilterX block.
 The following is a sample iptables log message (with line-breaks added for readability):

 ```shell
 Dec 08 12:00:00 hostname.example kernel: custom-prefix:IN=eth0 OUT=